 Allred said authorities have the power to intervene when there is a ``substantial risk that a child will be sexually abused by his or her parent″ and shouldn’t wait until the outcome of any criminal case.

 The Santa Barbara district attorney does not plan to file charges until after Thanksgiving.

 Michael X. Dean, deputy director of Santa Barbara County Social Services, on Thursday declined to say whether there were plans to take Jackson’s children into custody, citing confidentiality rules.

 Dean said that generally, criminal charges can prompt a child welfare investigation, but he added that such an investigation is not automatic.

-Media reports have said the alleged victim in the latest case is a 12- or 13-year-old cancer survivor who visited Jackson at his Neverland Ranch, a storybook playland where the singer, who has befriended several cancer victims, was known to hold sleep-overs for children and share his bed with youngsters.
+Media reports have said the alleged victim is a 12- or 13-year-old cancer survivor who visited Jackson at his Neverland Ranch, a storybook playland where the singer, who has befriended several cancer victims, was known to hold sleep-overs for children and share his bed with youngsters.

 A lawyer for the father of one young cancer patient told The Associated Press his client’s son was invited to a sleep-over at the ranch.
-But his client doesn’t know whether his son is the child at the center of the molestation investigation, attorney H. Russell Halpern said.
+But his client doesn’t know if his son is the child who is at the center of the molestation investigation, said attorney H. Russell Halpern.